Loading...

 Invalid domain formats return an invalid_tool_input tool error.

-Request-level domain restrictions must be compatible with organization-level domain restrictions configured in the Console.
+Request-level domain restrictions must be compatible with organization-level domain restrictions configured in Claude Console.
 Request-level domains can only further restrict domains, not override or expand beyond the organization-level list.
 If your request includes domains that conflict with organization settings, the API returns a validation error.

 Be aware that Unicode characters in domain names can create security vulnerabilities through homograph attacks, where visually similar characters from different scripts can bypass domain filters.
 For example, аmazon.com (using Cyrillic 'а') may appear identical to amazon.com but represents a different domain.